M0ufTchup/GitHubProjectIIM/README.md

 A game by Julien Barlet, Romain de Leuze and Gaëtan Perré
 -----------

-Sweet Overworked Soul is a combination of the three first year projects made in 2021 by three students of the prestigious IIM school.
+Sweet Overworked Soul is a combination of the three first year projects made in 2021 by three students of the prestigious IIM school :

+  * Lost Soul
+  * Sweet Home
+  * Overworked

+The project uses assets from all three games.
+The player character from "Sweet Home", NPCs from "lost Soul" and tiles from "Overworked".

+---

 Contributors: